DimensionDev/Mask-VI/README.md

 This specification ([Webpage](https://dimensiondev.github.io/Maskbook-VI/) \| [GitHub Repo](https://github.com/DimensionDev/Maskbook-VI)) is the manual for anyone who needs to work with the logos of Maskbook.

-Many useful assets are provided within this repository.
+Many useful assets are provided within this repository and **some are not explicitly mentioned here**.
 The use of these materials should follow this manual.

 ## 1. Managing Colors